Update: The maiden Blue Origin human flight to space and back has been completed successfully.

 This attitudinal shift was witnessed early through the public reaction to the famous image taken on the Apollo 8 mission in 1968, one year before the landmark lunar landing.

 The “Earthrise” photograph, which shows the Earth peeking out from beyond the lunar surface, is said to have sparked and influenced environmental consciousness at that time.
-American nature photographer Galen Rowell famously Earthrise "the most influential environmental photograph ever taken".
+American nature photographer Galen Rowell famously declared Earthrise "the most influential environmental photograph ever taken".

 In any case, with Branson and Bezos, there already appears to be more than just space tourism in mind.

 One of the mission specialists on the Virgin Galactic spaceflight, astronaut Sirisha Bandla, actually travelled with the goal of scientific research.
-She conducted the NASA-supported plant on the Unity 22 flight.
+She conducted the NASA-supported plant experiment on the Unity 22 flight.

 Although the Blue Origin vehicle launching today will be dedicated to astronaut flights to space, the company has another vehicle that it is dedicating to payload missions.